skygenesisenterprise/aether-mail/README.md

 ## License

-Aether Mail is licensed under the AGPL-3.0 license.
-See the [LICENSE](LICENSE) file for more details.
+Aether Mail is licensed under the SGE-PL-1.0 licence.
+See the [LICENCE](licence) file for more details.